 - In-person classes will take place in Derby Hall room 3176 from 3:0pm to 4:50pm Wednesdays and Fridays.
-We will cover lectures, theory, hands-on practice, book readings and assignments in addition to class discussions. - Live Synchronous Content (if needed) consist of live distance learning component via scheduled Zoom meetings during regular class time.
-This is an opportunity to have live lectures, discussions and review reading materials as well as project tutorials.
-Student will have the opportunity to break into groups for discussions and critiques.
-Additional live class might be added during the semester to help students with the course.

-• Asynchronous Content (when scheduled) students will work on their own on Carmen using modules which will include pages, video lectures, tutorials, demonstrations, homework, assignments, discussions and participation, assessments quizzes and exams.
+We will cover lectures, theory, hands-on practice, book readings and assignments in addition to class discussions. - Asynchronous Content (when scheduled) students will work on their own on Carmen using modules which will include pages, video lectures, tutorials, demonstrations, homework, assignments, discussions and participation, assessments quizzes and exams.